tract-docs/tract/README.md

 # Tract

-Tract is currently in a pre-alpha state, though you can follow along with its progress at https://tract-docs.dev.
-I'll flesh out this README as the release approaches.
+Tract is a [Hugo](https://gohugo.io) theme for technical documentation, currently at version **0.1.0-alpha**.
+You can read the docs for it at https://tract-docs.dev.